Merry Christmas (2024 film): Plot

 Albert doesn't go home immediately.
 Instead, he stops at a tea stall nearby.
 To his surprise, he sees Maria, who should be waiting for the police at her house, rushing off somewhere.
 He follows her to a church, where Maria is again at the church.
 Maria fakes fainting, prompting a fellow attendee at the church, Ronnie, who is attracted to Maria, to offer help.
-Ronnie intends to have an connection with her by assisting her.
+Ronnie intends to have a connection with her by assisting her.
 Albert, still determined to uncover the truth, also offers help.
 Together, Ronnie and Albert (acting as a stranger) take Maria back to her house, where Albert is shocked to find that Jerome's dead body and all evidence of the crime have disappeared.
 The house now looks completely normal.
 Albert again sees his ornament. on the tree.

 Ronnie intentionally leaves his wallet on Maria's couch, secretly looking forward to an excuse to return later.
 At this point, Maria claims she left something at the church and needs to retrieve it.
 Ronnie, wanting to pursue Maria offers to drop Albert off on the way.
 Albert, pretending to go back to his house instead goes to Maria's manor, where he is stunned to again see Jerome's dead body, and again, no ornament on the tree.
 Soon Maria and Ronnie arrive to an identical crime scene from hours ago.
 Maria, again reacting surprised implores Ronnie to call the police.
 However, she sees Albert in the house who she pushes out of the back door.

 Ronnie calls the police, suggesting to Maria that they leave Albert's name out of the story as he only plans to be in the city for day, and it would be unfair to drag him into the mess.
 Meanwhile an escaping Albert is forced to retreat back into Maria's building as he sees the police outside.
 However, he stumbles upon an entrance of a different floor.

 While Maria and Ronnie give their statement to the police on a different floor, Albert begins to realizes what has been happening: